Photo: Kristin Lidell/imagebank.sweden.se

 Perhaps one of the most important, and somewhat unique, experiences to be found in Swedish children is that they are listened to.
 Not only in family life, but government offices and companies regularly bring in young Swedes and listen to their concerns to create room for their influence.

 One example is the Swedish Transport Administration (Trafikverket).
-They are responsible for the construction, operation and maintenance of all state-owned roads and railways – and they have set up workshops and dialogue with children to assess how young people view traffic dangers, noise and signage.
+They are responsible for the construction, operation and maintenance of all state-owned roads and railways – and have come up with an innovative approach; they have set up workshops and dialogue with children to assess how young people view traffic dangers, noise and signage.
 The input was later used in the decision-making process.
 Children observe different risks than grown-ups.
 Whether it is a conflict, a traffic jam or a natural disaster, children are worth listening to.

 ‘Simply cramming a lot of facts into the left side of your brain is useless’, Nilsson says.
 ‘We need to add fantasy and creativity to mix it all up.
 I call this “the chaos of learning”.’